BRTharun/food_rec/README.md

 in MEAN we use Angular and NodeJs, and in MERN we use React and NodeJs.

-FASTAPI is a modern and fast web framework for building APIs, created by Sebastien Ramirez,

 it uses ASGI which is the interface between your app and the server and the response time is lightening fast